aarizat/blog/docs/posts/python_event_loop.md

 ---
+title: Keeping track of asyncio.run execution.
 author: Andres Ariza-Triana
 author_gh_user: aarizat
-read_time: 5 mins
+read_time: 5 min
-publish_date: 07-08-2023
+publish_date: August 14, 2023.
 ---

-# Keeping track of `asyncio.run` execution.

 Have you ever been curious about the inner workings of the `#!python asyncio.run()` function?
 If the answer is no, then get ready for a fascinating journey.
 This blog post will guide you through the process that takes place behind the scenes.